k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/10_tdm_generic_broadway_flows.md

 - **Load flow**: a single load flow runs the following activities:

   - Assembles the complex document structure based on the LU tables, using the **DocumentAssemble** Actor.
-  - Runs the **CatalogMaskingMapper** Actor to execute the Catalog-based masking and sequence replacement on the assembled document.
+  - Runs the **CatalogMaskingMapper** Actor to apply Catalog-based masking and sequence replacement on the assembled document.
   - Loads the entire masked document into the target environment.

   See an example of a load flow for an LU based on MongoDB connector: